Suyashjj/learn-git/README.md

-About git and github commands
+..About git and github commands
 .....
 .
 .